October 7-8, 2019 - GeoEDF Stakeholder Workshop

 This page has a partial list of our activities and announcements throughout the project.

-July, 2017 - A paper on our experiences enabling automated GABBs installations in AWS, titled "Cloud-enabling a Collaborative Research Platform: The GABBs Story" was presented at the Software and Data track at PEARC17.
+July, 2017 - Rajesh Kalyanam presented a paper on our experiences enabling automated GABBs installations in AWS, titled "Cloud-enabling a Collaborative Research Platform: The GABBs Story" at the Software and Data track at the PEARC17 conference.
+This paper details how the GABBs software and packaging is enabled in the AWS cloud.

 July, 2017 - The GABBs team in collaboration with the HUBzero team conducted a half-day hands-on tutorial at the PEARC17 conference.
 The tutorial titled "Interactive Science and Geospatial Visualization Tools for HUBzero Science Gateways" included presentations on various GABBs tools as well as hands-on interactive geospatial exercises in the Jupyter and R Shiny environments.